 The winter season brings enough despair, with cold and flu season, frigid temperatures, and the consistent need for deicer.
-But on top of sickness and the nasty cold, winter can also usher in a certain plumbing program – frozen pipes.
+But on top of sickness and the nasty cold, it can also usher in a certain plumbing program – frozen pipes.

 How to Identify a Frozen Water Pipe

 If you notice a water pipe covered in frost or any swelling within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
 While it seems pretty simple to know if your water lines are frozen, keep in mind not all plumbing pipes are obvious.
 If you turn on the shower and the water isn’t moving, or not flowing properly, or your toilets aren’t refilling after your flush, that’s also an indication that your pipes could be frozen.

 So How Do You Thaw a Frozen Water Pipe?